Elsa (Frozen): Design and characterization

 Producers identified the scene in which Elsa sings "Let It Go" as a pivotal point in the character's development.
 The scene depicts her choice to "let go" of her fear of using her powers.
 Character design supervisor Bill Schwab said, "Before 'Let It Go', Elsa is really buttoned up, her hair is up—everything is perfect.
 During the song, she gives herself permission to be who she is and everything changes—her hair is more wild, her gown is magical.
 She's finally free—even if she is all alone."
 Animators designed Elsa's appearance to reflect her metamorphosis; in the beginning, she is shown primarily in restrictive and confining outfits.
 In a January 2014 interview with John August and Aline Brosh McKenna, Lee disclosed that Lasseter personally helped with conceptualizing Elsa's physical transformation: "[M]y favorite thing about it ... is the actual model for doing it was John Lasseter .... he was a huge help in talking through how we translate that emotional journey ... with the animation ...
 [H]e got up and he's like, .... 'her hair goes, and she transforms, and she struts,' and he's doing it.
 He's acting it out."

+We imagined what it would be like to be chased out of the kingdom.
+To have to let go of everything you know and all the people you love.
+And yet the incredible release you'd have to finally let go of everything you've holding back your entire life.

+— Kristen Anderson-Lopez on writing Elsa's song, "Let It Go", and the choice to make her a protagonist rather than a villain.